TeamLinux01/scripts/README.md

 ## install_docker-ce.sh

-Used to install docker community edition.
+Used to install docker community edition on an Ubuntu based system.

 * sudo ./install_docker-ce.sh $USER